RigoBlock/rigoblock-monorepo/RigoBlock DApp.md

 ├── coverage
 ├── node_modules
 ├── output
-├── public
+├── dist            // Dist folder will contain the built file for │                      production use (populated with yarn build) ├── public
-│   └── index.html
+│   └── index.html  // Page template
 ├── src
+│   ├── components  // Components have their own folders here │   │   └── App
+│   │       ├── __snapshots__
-│   ├── App.css
+│   │       ├── App.css
-│   ├── App.js
+│   │       ├── App.jsx
-│   ├── App.test.js
+│   │       ├── App.test.js
+│   │       └── index.js
 │   ├── index.css
-│   ├── index.js
+│   ├── index.js    // JavaScript entry point
 │   └── registerServiceWorker.js
-├── test
-│   └── pages
-├── package.json
+├── test            // Feature tests are located inside this folder │   └── pages       // Folder for codecept page objects ├── package.json
 └── yarn.lock
 ```

-For the project to build, **these files must exist with exact filenames**:

-* `public/index.html` is the page template;
-* `src/index.js` is the JavaScript entry point.

 ## Available Scripts

 In the project directory, you can run:

 ### `yarn start`

-Runs the app in the development mode.<br>
+Runs the app in the development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
+The page will reload if you make edits.

 ### `yarn test`

-Launches the test runner in the interactive watch mode.<br>
+Launches unit tests and feature tests sequentially.
+### `yarn test:unit`

+Launches unit tests only and exits upon finishing.
+### `yarn test:unit:watch`

+Launches unit tests in debug mode.
+### `yarn test:unit:debug`

+Launches unit tests in interactive mode and listens for changes to the test file.
+### `yarn test:feature`

+Launches feature tests.
+### `yarn test:feature:debug`

+Launches feature tests in debug mode.

 ### `yarn build`

-Builds the app for production to the `build` folder.<br>
+Builds the app for production to the `build` folder.

 ### `yarn eject`